 Or, you can also download our ecommerce request for proposal (RFP) template here to assess your own platform needs and business goals.

-You see, on top of Katrina High’s feet — the Director of Merchandising and Site Experience at a family of health and wellness brands under the umbrella Fit For Life — is where her beautiful boxer rests when she brings him to the office.
+On top of Katrina High’s feet — the Director of Merchandising and Site Experience at a family of health and wellness brands — sat her beautiful boxer, Odin.

-Don’t misunderstand; millions in additional market cap were created in May 2016 when a management firm acquired the popular yoga brand and signed a pair of licensing agreements that split hard from soft goods.
-That one detail meant High’s license managing company would no longer be selling apparel.
+Don’t misunderstand.
+Millions in additional market cap were created in May 2016 when a management firm acquired the popular yoga brand and signed a pair of licensing agreements splitting hard goods from soft.
+For High, that meant the company would no longer be selling apparel.

 “It’s a great deal for each of the partners involved,” High admits.
 “But the deal definitely had me wondering how we were going to make up for the apparel sales that shifted in the deal.”

 How do you make up all of those lost dollars … seemingly overnight?

 “Whoa!”
 You Pay How Much for Your Ecommerce Platform?